 On January 1, use the format of the Ignatian Daily Examen to do an “examen” of the life of your family in the past year.
 If praying the examen is too formal, go through your calendar month by month, talking about the biggest events.
 Or go through family photos month by month.
 As you share memories, talk about the high points and the low points.

 15. Bless your home and household on Epiphany

 It is traditional to bless your home and household on the Feast of the Epiphany, perhaps because of the Biblical reference to the three kings entering the home where the Holy Family was staying in order to worship the Christ child there.
 You can find an Epiphany blessing of the home in Catholic Household Blessings and Prayers (or at the USCCB website).

 A more traditional form of the Epiphany blessing involves using blessed chalk to write the letters C, M, and B, plus the year, above the main entrance to the home (or above the door to each room in the house), like so: 20 + C + M + B + 16.
 The letters are the initials of the traditional names of the three magi: Caspar, Melchior, and Balthazar.
 They also represent the Latin words Christus mansionem benedicat, which means: “May Christ bless the house.”
 Of course, the + represents the cross.
-You can find a ritual for this blessing at the Order of Carmelites.

 For more family ideas for the Feast of the Epiphany, see Six Family Traditions for the Feast of the Epiphany.

 16. Send the magi on a journey through your house

 If you have a manger set, bring out the three kings on Christmas Day—but instead of placing them at the manger right away, put them somewhere else in your house so that they can journey to the manger over the twelve days between Christmas Day and the traditional date for the Feast of the Epiphany (January 6).